 While working through these practice sets can definitely help you prepare for Aspire, don't assume that burden is on you alone.
 As we mentioned earlier, Aspire is for school districts to monitor student progress.

-Bottom line: it is not the student’s independent responsibility to prepare for Aspire (unlike the ACT itself).
+Bottom line: unlike with the ACT, it is not a student’s independent responsibility to prepare for the ACT Aspire.

-Do Aspire scores really predict your ACT score?
+Do ACT Aspire scores really predict your ACT score?
 Read our analysis on the subject here.

 High schoolers, want links to free, official ACT practice tests?
 We’ve got ‘em!